 Tips for Florida RV Summer Storage

-We plan on leaving our 5th wheel in Florida (outside)for six months this summer.
-We have electric available at the storage site.
-Does anyone have any hints or tips for keeping our rv free of mold and insects while it is in storage?
+We plan to leave our 5th wheel in Florida (outside)for six months this summer.
+We have electricity available at the storage site.
+Does anyone have any hints or tips for keeping our RV free of mold and insects while it is in storage?

-First let's address the issue of preventing mold.
-We actually have a very good article in our RV Lifestyle Articles section of our website called RV Tips for Keeping Your RV Mold and Mildew Free.
-I believe this should give you the proper steps you need to take to prevent the mold and mildew from forming.
+ANSWER First, let's address the issue of preventing mold.
+We have a very good article in our RV Lifestyle Articles section of our website called RV Tips for Keeping Your RV Mold and Mildew Free.
+I believe this should give you the proper steps you need to take to prevent mold and mildew from forming.

 Now let's address the insects.
 Here are some simple tips for preventing an invasion of insects into an RV when in storage.
 Some of them are common sense and some of them are unique solutions that RVers have come up with and say that they work